 Most people install bigger tires on their ATVs to improve off-road performance by increasing ground clearance.

 But with a higher ground clearance comes a higher center of gravity.
-A higher center of gravity will leave the ATV more unstable and more likely to tip when cornering at high speeds.
-You will not be able to corner as fast as you were with stock tires.
+A higher center of gravity will leave the ATV more unstable and likely to tip when cornering at high speeds.
+You cannot corner as fast as you were with stock tires.

 Bigger and heavier tires are also harder to steer, making the ATV less agile and maneuverable on the trails.
 This also negatively impacts how fast you can ride.

-We’ve looked at how installing bigger tires can negatively affect acceleration, low-end torque, and handling.
+We’ve examined how installing bigger tires can negatively affect acceleration, low-end torque, and handling.
 Luckily there are ways to reduce these downsides of modifying the ATV.

 The problem can be knowing what modification you need for your specific setup.
 To answer this question, you need to ask yourself what type of riding you do the most.

-A stock ATV is tuned for acceptable performance in a wide range of riding applications.
+A stock ATV is tuned for good performance in many riding applications.
 Some like slow and torquey rock crawling, while others like high-speed trail riding or dune racing.
-An ATV that is set up for speed is not ideal for crawling and vice versa.
+An ATV set up for speed is not ideal for crawling and vice versa.

 Also, you must consider how much bigger the tires are from stock.
-A small increase in size does not require the same modifications as a massive increase.
+A slight increase in size does not require the same modifications as a massive increase.

 This is your typical ATV owner that uses his ATV for a wide range of riding applications but wants to go up one inch in tire size for a slightly better grip and flotation.